Holly Barker Looks Smoking Hot As She Poses In A Plunging Leopard-Print Bathing Suit

 Holly wore her bright blond hair in a deep side part.
 The golden locks were styled in voluminous curls that fell down her back and cascaded over her shoulder.

 She also sported a full face of makeup in the shot.
-The glam look seemed to include mascara-covered lashes and thick black eyeliner, as well as as a light dusting of eye shadow and darkened brows.
+The glam look seemed to include mascara-covered lashes and thick black eyeliner, as well as as a light dusting of eyeshadow and darkened brows.

-She appeared to complement her bronzed skin with pink blush on her cheeks and a shimmering glow on her forehead, nose, chin, and under eyes.
+She appeared to complement her bronzed skin with pink blush on her cheeks and a shimmering glow on her forehead, nose, chin, and under her eyes.
 She looked to complete the application with pink gloss on her full lips.

 Holly’s 899,000-plus followers wasted no time showing their support for the post.
 Fans clicked the like button more than 2,500 times within the first three hours after it was shared to her feed.
 Her admirers also took to the comments section to leave her over 230 messages during that time.